ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 15. All couplings shall clearly be marked with a pressure rating per AWWA C219 Section 6.1.4.
 16. Affidavits of Compliance (Certifications) as described in Section 01300 shall be provided by the manufacturer and the contractor final material approval.
    1. Refer to Approved Material List, or approved equal.
-1. 2.11 JOINT RESTRAINT SYSTEMS**
-   1. Joint restraint systems shall be used for rubber ring joint pipe.
+1. 2.11 JOINT RESTRAINT SYSTEMS*   1.
+Joint restraint systems shall be used for rubber ring joint pipe.
 Joint restraint systems shall be used in conjunction with, concrete thrust blocks unless otherwise directed.
 Restrained joint systems shall be wax tape coated and polyethylene encased.
 Contractor shall submit manufacturer produced shop drawings, calculations, and catalog data for each joint restraint systems.
 All products shall be installed per manufacturer’s recommendations including all referenced AWWA standards.
    1. Mechanical Joint Restraint Ductile Iron Pipe and PVC
 2. Restraint devices for joining plain end pipe to mechanical joint fittings and appurtenances shall conform to either ANSI/AWWA C111/A21.11 or ANSI/AWWA C153/A21.53.
 Restraint devices shall be Listed by Underwriters Laboratories (3-inch through 24-inch size) and approved by Factory Mutual (3- inch through 12-inch size).
 3. Restraint devices for nominal pipe sizes 3-inch through 48-inch shall consist of multiple gripping wedges incorporated into a follower gland meeting the applicable requirements of ANSI/AWWA C110/A21.10.